-American Bar Association (Member, Labor & Employment Law Section)
+American Bar Association, 2004-Present.
+(Currently a member in Labor & Employment Law Section)

-Memphis Bar Foundation
+Memphis Bar Foundation, 2007-Present.

-Tennessee Bar Foundation
+Tennessee Bar Foundation, 2009-Present.

-Leo Bearman, Sr., American Inn of Court, Emeritus Member (Program Chair 2008-2010; Mentoring Chair 2007-2008)
+Leo Bearman, Sr., American Inn of Court, 2005-Present.
+Currently, Emeritus Member (Program Chair 2008-2010; Mentoring Chair 2007-2008)

-Tennessee Alliance for Legal Services (Board 2008-present; Vice Chair 2011-2012; Chair 2013)
+Tennessee Alliance for Legal Services, 2008-Present.
+(Board 2008-present; Vice Chair 2011-2012; Chair 2013-2014)

-Tennessee Association of Professional Mediators (Board Member 2013)
+Tennessee Association of Professional Mediators, 2013-Present.
+(Board Member 2013-present)

+Some dates above are approximate.

-- 29. List honors, prizes, awards or other forms of recognition which you have received since your graduation from law school which are directly related to professional accomplishments. - 2007- B. Riney Green Award awarded by the Tennessee Alliance for Legal Services for promoting inter-program cooperation and strengthening the provision of legal aid in Tennessee - 2012- A.A.
-Latting Award for Community Service, awarded by the Ben F. Jones Chapter of the National Bar Association - 30.
-List the citations of any legal articles or books you have published.
+29. List honors, prizes, awards or other forms of recognition which you have received since your graduation from law school that are directly related to professional accomplishments.

+2007- B. Riney Green Award, from the Tennessee Alliance for Legal Services for promoting inter-program cooperation and strengthening the provision of legal aid in Tennessee

+2012- A.A.
+Latting Award for Community Service, from the Ben F. Jones Chapter of the National Bar Association

+Amplication Oursetienneine fon In diatal Office Application Questionnaire for Jud uicial Office

+30. List the citations of any legal articles or books you have published.